-At the micro level, the failure of the complexity shuttle involves falling off the Complexity region into, on the one hand, Chaos, or, on the other, Equilibrium.
+At the micro-level, the failure of the complexity shuttle involves falling off the complexity region into, on the one hand, chaos, or, on the other, equilibrium.
 This can happen from (1) a lack of agility, (2) risk-taking, or (3) the accumulation of events, resulting in environmental conditions, largely beyond our control, which cause us to lose our balance.
 The latter condition can be caused by the effects of coevolution.
-In Robert Jervis's words:
+Remember Robert Jervis's words in Chapter 2: